-Dropping the comprehensive insurance coverage on your older automobile may sound like a good way to save some bucks.
-But if you live in a storm-prone region, you might want to wait until hurricane season is over.
+Dropping the optional comprehensive insurance coverage on your older automobile may sound like a good way to save a few bucks.
+But you might want to reconsider if you live in a storm-prone region.

-Comprehensive coverage -- the kind that covers damage from everything except collisions --is especially important during hurricane season.
+Comprehensive insurance plays a key role in paying for hurricane damage.
 And you don’t need to live near the coast to be affected.
 As anyone who lives in the South or East knows, hurricanes and tropical storms can often take a toll hundreds of miles inland, bringing fierce winds and torrential rains, and spinning off tornadoes.

-Yet it's still important to protect the money you have sunk into your vehicle.
-Comprehensive coverage is a good starting point, but it’s not the only insurance you should have if a hurricane strikes.
+While comprehensive coverage is a good starting point, it’s not the only insurance you should have if a hurricane strikes.

-Comprehensive covers your vehicle if it sustains damage from things like wind, flooding and flying objects, Welch says.
-But if there are any valuables in your car, you need to have homeowners or renters insurance, or those losses won’t be covered.
+Comprehensive covers your vehicle if it sustains damage from things like wind, flooding, and flying objects, but if there are any valuables in your car, you need to have homeowners or renters insurance, or those losses won’t be covered.

 Another consideration is whether your auto insurance policy provides for a rental car if your vehicle is knocked out of commission.
-Even with rental reimbursement coverage, there can be limits on the amount you’re reimbursed per day, Welch says.
+Even with rental reimbursement coverage, there can be limits on the amount you’re reimbursed per day.

-Other types of insurance to consider are gap coverage, which pays off your vehicle loan if your car is destroyed and the amount you owe is greater than the value of your car; or new car replacement insurance, which will provide you with a new car if your car is totaled during the first year or two you own it.
+Other types of insurance to consider are gap coverage, which pays off your vehicle loan if your car is destroyed and the amount you owe is greater than the car’s value; or new car replacement insurance, which will provide you with a new car if your car is totaled during the first year or two you own it.

 The key is to figure out in advance the range of auto insurance options available from your car insurance company that will best meet your needs.
-Otherwise, there’s a good chance your insurer won’t allow you to make changes if you "wait till a hurricane is about to make landfall," Welch says.
+Otherwise, there’s a good chance your insurer won’t allow you to make changes if you wait till a hurricane is about to make landfall.